sheila-silva/Catalogo-de-livros/README.md

 # 📚 Book Catalog

 This project is a **book catalog** that allows users to search for literary works using the **Gutendex API** and store them in a **PostgreSQL** database.
-It was developed as part of the **Tech Foundation ONE G8 BR Challenge**, meeting both the core and extra requirements.

 ## ✅ Main Features